 ABOUT THE ART

-Her work has received numerous awards in juried exhibitions and is collected widely in the U.S. Recent work involves more vibrant color through painting and mixed-media collage, along with the woodcut imagery, as she remains committed to developing her creative skills through opening to hear inner meditative guidance, receiving artworks of a healing nature.
+Her work has received numerous awards in juried exhibitions and is collected widely in the U.S. Recent work involves more vibrant color combining digital photography collage, painting and mixed-media collage, along with the woodcut imagery.
+She remains committed to developing her creative skills through opening to hear inner meditative guidance, receiving artworks of a healing nature.
 She has been humbly made aware that it is through respect for the work and thankfulness for the love and blessings given that this artwork has come through.
 The work teaches her about the nuances of life lessons that can be universally shared by all who connect with it.
 Messages for uplifting humanity are common themes drawing on her African American upbringing and cultural heritage, which she loves and feels deeply.